plambrechtsen/pethublocal/docker/zigsniff/README.md

 ```
 So that is my XOR key from offset 07.
 Update `zigsniff.py` with that value at byte 7 in the file where it starts 5a, as yours will be different but at the same offset.

-Then you can re-parse the air traffic using as we only care about the packets that start with "01" as the others are beacons and background noise so grepping for the tab and 01.
+Then you can re-parse the air traffic using

 ```
-grep -P "\t01" dddddd-tttttt.txt | python3 zigsniff.py
+grep -P "\t01 dddddd-tttttt.txt | python3 zigsniff.py
 ```

 And you should now have dexored zigsniff and output packets that should match the mqtt msgs folder.